jessemillar/american-dream-league/README.md

-# american-dream-league
-A fantasy baseball league for a school project

 # Setup
 You'll need to have `docker-compose` and `go` installed and functional on your machine before starting.
 Once those are installed, navigate to the project directory in your terminal and run `docker-compose build && docker-compose up -d`.
 This will spin up Docker containers and link them based on the project files.